nfriess/logipi/README.md

 ## Projects

-- **audio_player**: A basic implementation to stream hifi audio from a host PC to a logipi that drives 6 D-to-As.
+- **audio_player**: A basic implementation to stream hifi audio from a host PC to a logipi that drives 8 D-to-As.

 - **flash_loader**: A utility to load .bit files on the flash chip, or read data from the flash chip.

 - **i2cslave**: An I2C slave device that can communicate with the Raspberry Pi, implementing a wishbone master in VHDL.

+- **pi_audio_player**: Playing hifi audio from the Raspberry Pi, replacing the audio_player setup with C# and Ethernet.

 - **spislave**: An SPI slave device that can communicate with the Raspberry Pi, implementing a wishbone master in VHDL.